spacetelescope/roman_notebooks/markdown/teams.md

-# RSP Team Structure and File Sharing
+# Working on a Team

 ## Accessing Team Resources
 When you log into the RSP, you will see options to log in: either using your personal account or via “team” accounts.
 Your team membership has been determined a priori for this validation stage.
 In the future, users will be able to manage their team membership through a web-based interface.
 The selection you make at this stage (personal or a specific team) determines who will be charged for the resources used during your session.
 In addition, you must select how many resources (CPUs and GBs of RAM) you want available during your session.